spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/configure-vertex.md

 {% endinfo_block %}

-Once you have configured Vertex, the taxes are calculated in real-time in the checkout.
+Once you have configured Vertex, the taxes are calculated in real time in the checkout.
 The respective note appears on the checkout page.

 ![vertex_checkout_page](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/tax-management/vertex/configure-vertex/vertex_checkout_page.png)